mincong-classroom/containers/docs/lab-1.md

 Now you have your Dockerfile, try to build your Docker image using the command `docker build` with additional options.
-You are expected to build your image with the name of the repository as `weekend-server-${team}`.
+You are expected to build your image with the repository name as `weekend-server-${team}` in the registry.
 Once your Docker image is built successfully, please paste your command below.
 This build command should be executed from the root directory of the project `${PROJECT_ROOT}`.